SkycoinProject/skywire/README.md

 ./skywire-manager -web-dir ${GOPATH}/src/github.com/skycoinproject/skywire/static/skywire-manager
 ```

-`tip: If you run with the above command, you will not be able to close the current window or you will close Skywire Manger.`
+`tip: If you run with the above command, you will not be able to close the current window or you will close Skywire Manager.`

 If you need to close the current window and continue to run Skywire Manager, you can use
 ```